 Standardised tests in Irish reading are now available from the Educational Research Centre for administration by all primary schools at 2nd, 4th and 6th classes.
 The use of such tests is optional in English-medium schools but mandatory at the end of second class, fourth class and sixth class in Irish-medium schools.
 Each Irish-medium school is required to report the results of these tests to parents and to the school board of management.
 Each school is also required to report the results of the assessments to DES using an online facility.

 The administration of standardised testing in Irish as part of the new Junior Cycle is under consideration.
 The Travers Proposal (February 2015) has requested that the Department review the timing of the phasing in of standardised tests in school in light of the impact of the cumulative assessment burden in school as the new Junior Cycle is rolled out.
+No decision has been made as to when standardised tests in English, Irish, Maths and Science will be introduced.

 5.2 Oral Irish – current Junior Certificate